velovint/trials-score/README.md

 ## TODO
+* Integration test for creating new rider record
 * Score formatter that can be shared between list and entry
 * Page title on score entry page
-* Create new rider with empty score card
 * Add SectionScoresRepository and move load or create scores logic in it
 * Move score updating and merge logic out of ScoreCardViewModel.
 Not sure where it should be though
 * Update score calculation to ignore not scored sections
 * Group entries on leaderboard by class
 * Sort entries on leaderboard by completed laps (desc), points (asc), name (asc)
+* How to use DI?
+* ~Create new rider with empty score card~
 * ~Reset score card: delete all entries in DB~
 * ~Create new score card for rider - 10 sections with -1 points committed to the DB~